Crepes Without Milk (Dairy Free | Vegan Recipe)

 Gather together your ingredients – we recommend using almond milk for this recipe, however you can use water if you wish.

-1. Beat together the liquid ingredients (almond milk, melted butter and vanilla)
+1. Whisk together the liquid ingredients (almond milk, melted butter and vanilla)

 2. Sift the flour, sugar and salt into a separate bowl.
 Stir to combine.

 3. Add the wet ingredients to the dry and mix until smooth.
-Don’t over-mix.
+Don’t over-mix – just enough to combine so that no dry flour remains.

 4. Rest the batter for 30 mins at room temperature or up to 12 hours in the fridge.